 NAME OF REFERNCE:

-PROFILE(S):
+PROFILE(S): Ag Silage

-DATE:
+DATE:03/29/2022

-PANEL:
+PANEL:Tesh, Ying,Karl, George,Mike

 The Quality Criteria Factors (QSCORE) provide an evaluation framework to easily recognize and assign value points to indicators of a strong, well planned and executed study, which is presented in a complete and logical manner.
 The presentation of air emission profile data can be in the form of a peer-reviewed publication, or report.